cozykeys/cozykeys/content/keyboards/bloomer.md

 By separating the left and right halves of the keyboard and placing the dedicated TKL keys in the middle, the user's wrists remain in a straighter position.
-This reduces Ulnar Deviation and provides a similar benefit usually only seen in split keyboards.
+This reduces Ulnar Deviation and provides a benefit usually only seen in split keyboards.

 ### Improved Thumb Keys